Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/breed_data.md

 ### **Feed Amount** (Optional)

-`feedAmount` is used to determine *how many* `feedItem`s must be given to the bee in order for it to trigger its love state.
+`feedAmount` is an integer value used to determine *how many* `feedItem`s must be given to the bee in order for it to trigger its love state.
 In the examples from above, the `Coal` bee must be given **four** poppies to trigger its love state and the `Skeleton` bee must be given eight total flowers from the `small` flowers tag.

 <br>
 <br>